Stroud conveyancing FAQs

 Disbursements are the costs payable as part of a conveyancing transaction, incurred on your behalf, e.g. Stamp Duty Land Tax and landlord's notice fees.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Stroud are fixed, which means that what we quote is exactly what you pay